serapsen/ai-automation/README.md

 - You can set the model via `.env` (`OPENAI_IMAGE_MODEL`) or per-brief (`openai_image_model`).

 ## Key Design Decisions
-- **Local-first, cloud-ready**: Filesystem storage with optional extension to Dropbox/Azure/AWS.
+- **Local-first, cloud-ready**: Filesystem storage with optional extension to Azure Blob (easily adaptable to other clouds).
 - **Model validation & fallback**: Unsupported image models automatically fall back to `gpt-image-1`.
 - **Graceful resilience**: Pillow placeholder images used if API is unavailable.
 - **Windows-safe paths**: Aspect directories use `1x1`, `9x16`, `16x9` on disk.